HaroldMills/WebAssembly-Introduction/README.md

 # WebAssembly-Introduction
-Slides and code from January 2018 Ithaca Web People talk about WebAssembly.
+This repository contains slides and code from an introduction to WebAssembly I presented at the Ithaca Web People meeting on January 2, 2018.